 Initial diagnosis of breast cancer often occurs during your own breast self-exam, during a breast exam at your annual OB/GYN visit, or during a routine mammogram.
 If your doctor suspects something abnormal, he or she will likely prescribe additional testing, that may include a biopsy, blood testing, and in some cases, an MRI if other screenings have been inconclusive.

 While an abnormal test result can bring up feelings of fear and concern, in many cases the outcome is not breast cancer.
-If you are diagnosed with breast cancer there are many treatment approaches and therapies available to you—and many people do survive this disease.
+However if you are diagnosed there are many treatment approaches and therapies available to you—and many people do survive this disease.

 At Main Line Health our interdisciplinary team of oncology experts, from surgical oncologists and geneticists to nutritionists and therapists, has vast experience in screening for, diagnosing, and treating breast cancer.